Treyo1928/TreysHealthText-Lethal-Company-Mod/README.md

 - RainbowText: Set to true if you want the color to change every frame (might cause lag idk)
 - RainbowSpeed: Changes how fast the text updates.
 Set the value as a float (default 0.3)

-## If you find any bugs, you can open an issue on my GitHub linked at the top of the page
+## If you find any bugs, please open an issue